Hurt in a Cargo Ship Accident?

 What Happens if I Am Hurt in a Cargo Ship Accident Overseas?

 Cargo ships spend a lot of time in international waters and docked at ports in other countries.
-As a result, it is possible for a maritime worker to be injured in a cargo ship accident while far away from home.
 However, even if your injury occurs in a foreign port, depending on certain factors you are probably still eligible to bring a claim under the the Jones Act, general maritime law for unseaworthiness and maintenance and cure.
 This federal law applies to your case if the following main factors are met:

 - You are a seaman (meaning you spend more than 30 percent of your working time aboard the vessel)